Gifford47/tasmohab/README.md

 must be adapted or replaced to adapt the output format.
 The third tab "Object output" can be filled with content e.g. at runtime to generate a different layout for other smarthome systems.

+## Work in progress
+- Device configuration:
+    - only 'backlog cmd' is implemented, other configurations are not transmitted or saved

 ## Debugging
 ### Convert to .exe
 - python -m PyQt5.uic.pyuic tasmohabUI.ui -o tasmohabUI.py       # for UI components